 Our analysis combines two underutilized geometric tools in RO, the pullback connection and the Sasaki metric on the double tangent bundle.
 Together with a previously unavailable covariant Fa{\'a} di Bruno formula, this framework interprets higher-order covariant derivatives of a retraction as genuine tensors.
 This yields short, transparent proofs and sheds new light on prior regularity analyses for retraction-based pullback models (\cref{cor:p-order-nice-verification}).

 \end{itemize}

-In the implementability sections, we make the first attempt to remove the principal barriers to implementing higher-order RO methods for $p \ge 3$.
-These barriers include the availability of practical retractions and subproblem solvers that operate without pre-computed bases.
-We devote individual sections to each obstacle, followed by a numerical experiments section.
+In the implementability sections, we provide the first concrete progress toward overcoming the principal barriers to implementing higher-order RO methods for $p \ge 3$.
+These barriers include the unavailability of practical retractions and subproblem solvers that operate without pre-computed bases.
+We devote individual sections to each barrier, followed by a numerical experiments section.

 \begin{itemize} \item \underline{\nameref{sec:retractions-practical}} (\cref{sec:retractions-practical}): This section establishes that the projected polynomial-based retractions of \cite{Gawlik18} for the Stiefel and Grassmannian manifolds are suitable for implementation within the $p$-RAR framework.
 We show that these retractions are well-defined on the entire tangent bundle (\cref{lemma:well-defined-retraction}).
 We also show that they are $p$-th order for an appropriate choice of projected polynomial degree (\cref{thm:p-th-order-Gawlik}).
 This result builds on the extensive analysis of \cite{Gawlik18} and reconciles their notion of $p$-th order retractions with the natural generalization for RO.